stefanpejcic/dev.openpanel.com/docs/api/index.md

 This section will guide you through the initial steps needed to start using the OpenPanel API, ensuring a smooth setup and integration process.
 By following these steps, you will be able to authenticate, make your first request, and understand the basic principles of interacting with our endpoints.

-1. Step 1: Obtain an API Key
+1. Obtain an API Key

 To use the OpenPanel API, you first need to obtain an API key.
 This key will authenticate your requests and provide access to the API's features.
 To get your API key: